instruct-rb/instruct/README.md

 ```

 Instruct supports the ruby-openai gem and anthropic out of the box, simply include the
-either or both gems in your Gemfile.
+one or both gems in your Gemfile.

 ```ruby
   gem "ruby-openai"